acryptos/docs.acryptos.com/README.md

 ## Tokenomics and Fees

+Our tokenomics and fees are designed to encourage

+1. Longer term staking

-Our tokenomics and fees are designed to encourage longer term staking, and reward long term holders of our ACS and ACSI native tokens rewards and fees.
+2. And reward long term holders of our ACS and ACSI native tokens rewards and fees.

 This means if you enter and exit quickly as a liquidity provider, you will likely earn 0 or even a slightly negative return.

 Please carefully review our documentation on [fees](fees.md) before proceeding.